gitliver/HIVCPS/README.md

 ## HIVCPS

-JavaScript Web App to Compute HIV Clonal Prediction Score (CPS)
+The source code for [HIV CPS Calculator](http://silicianolab.johnshopkins.edu/cps/) - a JavaScript Web App to Compute HIV Clonal Prediction Score (CPS)

-Adapted into JS from Sarah L.'s Code
+*Clonal prediction score (CPS) quantifies how well a primer set is able to distinguish identical HIV-1 genomes.*

+See the website for details.

+Written with Sarah L.